twidykwae/Cybersecurity-projects/week-3/README.md

 ## Conclusion

-This comprehensive cybersecurity project demonstrates practical skills in network intrusion detection, attack simulation, and forensic investigation.
-The hands-on experience with industry-standard tools like Snort IDS and network analysis techniques provides essential foundation for cybersecurity professionals.
-The combination of defensive monitoring through intrusion detection and offensive security testing through directory traversal attacks showcases a well-rounded understanding of network security principles and practices.
+This cybersecurity project demonstrates skills in network intrusion detection, attack simulation, and forensic investigation.
+The experience with tools like Snort NDS and network analysis techniques provides essential foundation for cybersecurity.